 My son is now 11 years old, and my daughter is 9.
 I love my amazing children more than anything in this world.
 They are confident and well-adjusted, and I am so proud of who they are.
 I look back at my experience and remember how hard it was.
 I look at myself now, and know that I was meant to go through that experience.
 Today, I am able to help other women who battle the same illness, and I’m able to show them that they are not alone.

-– Sandra Hwang, parent volunteer with the Milton PMD Support Group
+– Sandra Hwang, previous parent volunteer with an Adjusting to Parenthood Support Group

 It is only by talking about this illness, and making sure that all postpartum women and their partners are aware of the signs and symptoms, that we can help reduce the stigma.
 The sooner you get help, the more effectively you will be treated, and the faster you will heal.